The RAP process

 Aboriginal and/or Torres Strait Islander organisations who wish to develop a RAP are not charged a fee.

-You will then draft your RAP using the templates and resources provided on registration, and in consultation with your stakeholders.
+Draft your RAP using the templates and resources provided on registration, and in consultation with your stakeholders.

 After completing your first draft RAP, you will submit it via the RAP portal for review.
+Your draft will then be with our team awaiting review and feedback.

-Time frames and feedback
+Timeframes and feedback

 Once you have submitted a RAP, a RAP Officer at Reconciliation Australia will then review your document in line with the RAP requirements.
 They will then provide you with strategic feedback.